Hasbro CEO Goldner goes Hollywood to sell toys

 Three weeks into its international run, the Universal Studios movie "Battleship" is already a hit, racking up $171 million in overseas ticket sales.
 And that's before it launches in the United States, where it is expected to be a summer blockbuster.

-For toymaker Hasbro (HAS.O), which partnered with Universal on the $200 million Liam Neeson flick, the special effects laden film also is a high visibility marketing gambit to boost sales of the company's 69-year old board game of the same name.
+For toymaker Hasbro, which partnered with Universal on the $200 million Liam Neeson flick, the special effects laden film also is a high visibility marketing gambit to boost sales of the company's 69-year old board game of the same name.

 "Battleship" is the latest film credit for Hasbro Chief Executive Brian Goldner as well.
 Twice a month, the toy executive turns movie producer, jetting to Hollywood to shepherd to the big screen a growing slate of movies based on Hasbro toys.
 This summer, Universal is releasing "Battleship" on May 18.
 Paramount Pictures' "G.I.
 Joe: Retaliation," based on the Hasbro military figure, hits theaters on June 29.